korpling/IM2HeaderMapper/README.md

 ## Usage
-To use this tool with the provided scripts open your terminal/ cmd, navigate to the parent directory "IM2Header" then type, dependend on your plattform:
+To use this tool with the provided scripts you can unzip the attached zip-file "IM2HeaderMapperQuickUse.zip", open your terminal/ cmd, navigate to the parent directory "IM2HeaderMapper" then type, dependend on your plattform:

 **Windows**
 ```